andreshazard/lidBehaviourScript/README.md

 # lidBehaviourScript
 Script to change the behavior when closing lid for Ubuntu.
-Currently the GUI option is not working, the issue describe on http://ubuntuhandbook.org/index.php/tag/lid-closed-behavior/
+Currently the GUI option is not working, the issue is describe on http://ubuntuhandbook.org/index.php/tag/lid-closed-behavior/